dariotrinchero/dariotrinchero.github.io/_pages/about.md

 ## My background

 I have a mixed background in pure mathematics and physics.
-I completed a bachelors in physics, Honours in mathematics, Master's in physics, and am working on my PhD in mathematics.
+I completed a bachelors in physics, Honours in mathematics[^hons], Master's in physics, and am working on my PhD in mathematics.

 My [Master's thesis](https://doi.org/10019.1/126944) investigated a natural quantum-to-classical transition arising (by the mechanism of decoherence) in the 3D